How to Apply

 Apply online now for FREE

-• Minimum cumulative grade point average of 2.5 in all undergraduate coursework.
-If the student holds an earned graduate degree from a regionally accredited institution of higher learning, the graduate GPA may be used.
-Individual program requirements vary; see program specific requirements.
+• Minimum cumulative grade point average of 2.5 (on a 4.0 scale) in all undergraduate coursework.
+If the student holds an earned graduate degree from an accredited institution of higher learning, the graduate GPA may be used.

 • An updated resume.